prisma/specs/prisma-schema/Readme.md

 #### Core Block Attributes

 Prisma supports the following core block attributes.
 Block attributes may be used in `model` and `embed` blocks.
 These attributes **must** be implemented by every connector with a **best-effort implementation**:

 - `@@map(_ name: String)`: Define the name of the underlying table or collection name
 - `@@id(_ fields: Identifier[])`: Defines a composite primary key across fields
 - `@@unique(_ fields: Identifier[], name: String?)`: Defines a composite unique constraint across fields

 #### Type Specifications

-In order to live up to our promise of not tailoring Prisma to the lowest-common database feature-set, connectors may bring their own attributes to the datamodel.
+In order to live up to our promise of not tailoring Prisma to the lowest-common database feature-set, connectors may bring their own attributes to the schema.

-The connector can bring all of its own specific types into the datamodel.
-This will make your datamodel less universal, but more capable for the datasource you're using.
-Connectors will export a schema of capabilities that you can apply to your datamodel field and blocks.
+The connector can bring all of its own specific types into the schema.
+This will make your schema less universal, but more capable for the datasource you're using.
+Connectors will export a schema of capabilities that you can apply to your schema field and blocks.

 ```groovy
 datasource pg {